tayruxin/tp/docs/DeveloperGuide.md

 The lifeline for `AddCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
 </div>

-The following activity diagram shows what happens when a `user` execute the `add` command.
+The following activity diagram shows what happens when the user executes the `add` command.

 <img src="images/AddActivityDiagram.png" alt="Add Activity Diagram"/>